San Juan Islands 4-Day sea kayaking tour. Truly a trip of a lifetime!

 Tumalo Creek Provides

-- Transportation to/from Anacortes to Orcas Island
+- Transportation from Anacortes to the inner islands

 - Meals and Snacks